HCI (Hosken Consolidated Investments) Foundation Bursary South Africa 2022– 2023

 - Proof of monthly income for the last 3 months: own/ parents/ guardians (payslips if employed, affidavit if unemployed, bank statement if self-employed, grant or pension slip if applicable) (certified copies)

-- Motivational letter explaining why you should be selected for the bursary (including the following: your personal qualities and ethics, your leadership potential, your capacity for critical, your commitment to giving back) (to be saved in a separate word document – between 550 and 750 words)
+- Motivational letter explaining why you should be selected for the bursary (including the following: your personal qualities and ethics, your leadership potential, your capacity for critical, and your commitment to giving back) (to be saved in a separate word document – between 550 and 750 words)

 CLOSING DATE FOR THE HCI BURSARY